Mustorpha/sorting_algorithms/README.md

 Shell sort:
 Shell Sort, also known as Shell's method, is an in-place comparison-based sorting algorithm.
 It's an extension of the Insertion Sort algorithm that improves its efficiency by allowing the exchange of elements that are far apart.
 Shell Sort uses a sequence of decreasing gaps to partially sort the elements in the array, gradually reducing the gap until it becomes 1, at which point the algorithm becomes equivalent to a regular Insertion Sort.

+Counting sorting:
+Counting Sort is a non-comparison-based sorting algorithm that works well when the range of input values (keys) is known and is not significantly larger than the number of elements to be sorted.
+It operates by counting the number of occurrences of each element and using that information to determine the position of each element in the sorted output.

 BIG 0 NOTATION

 Big O Notation: